There is hope after diagnosis, and here are your infertility options.

 Using Frozen Donor Eggs in the IVF Process

 To start, you and your partner will undergo diagnostic testing to ensure that the uterine cavity and sperm being used are healthy enough for pregnancy.
 Following these tests, your doctor will outline the treatment plan to ensure your uterine living becomes thickened enough to support the embryo.
 Sometimes you may need a “mock” cycle, or a trial cycle to ensure the treatment plan is effective.
-This is a hormonal therapy course your doctor uses to determine how to achieve the optimum blood levels and desired thickening of your endometrial lining for successful implantation.
+This is a hormonal therapy course your doctor uses to determine how to achieve the optimum blood levels and desired to thicken of your endometrial lining for successful implantation.

 If you do not need a mock cycle, or once the mock cycle is complete, you will begin the real cycle.
 Taking hormonal medications that aid your endometrial lining development.